 The program can be taken on a full-time or part-time basis.

-Some of the courses in the program are transferable to university and are clearly marked in the course descriptions.
-In addition, most courses in this program will apply to the Social Services diploma, and many courses can be used towards other diploma and degree programs.
+Some of the courses in the Community Support Worker certificate will apply to the Social Services diploma, and many courses can be used towards other diploma and degree programs.

 1. Demonstrated suitability for working with people with disabilities is